putera-ilham/Quiz-Game/README.md

 <h3 align="center">Coffee Maker</h3>

   <p align="center">
-    My first python application project where you can order a coffee.
+    A python application project where you can run a quiz game of true or false.
     <br />
     <br />
    <!-- <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a> -->